pmakowski23/2truths1lieFrontend/README.md

 - removal of user by admin of lobby
 - checking if user can access lobby (max number of users)
 - user ranking

-- [FIX] Ability to send all false lies
-- [FIX] Ability to start a game with only 1 player